tonypincheng/RETrace2/README.md

 RETrace2 supports multiple execution environments through Nextflow profiles.

 ### Standard (Default)
-By default, the pipeline runs with the standard profile, which uses your system's native tools without Docker or Conda.
+By default, the pipeline runs using your system's native tools without Docker or Conda.

 ```bash
 # This runs using your locally installed packages